Honey tasting

 - Show some pictures of your apiary.

 - We’ve all got clear honey in mid September.
-Customers will be asking for set honey, heather honey and chunk honey.
-Plan ahead for next year.
+Customers will be asking for set honey, heather honey, chunk honey and comb honey.
+Plan ahead.

 - Offer other hive products, not just honey.
 Candles, beeswax, creams, fudge etc.